Interested in learning more?

-Once you become an Eco-Rep, you’ll be expected to serve as a resource person for sustainability in your sub-community at UofL, whether it’s your immediate peers and colleagues, your department, your building, your club, your residence hall, or any other realm where you live, work, and play.
-We encourage you to become conscious of the specific physical and social systems in your own department or residence hall.
+As an Eco-Rep, you’ll be expected to serve as a resource person for sustainability in your sub-community at UofL, whether it’s your immediate peers and colleagues, your department, your building, your club, your residence hall, or any other realm where you live, work, and play.
+We encourage you to become conscious of the specific physical and social systems in your particular spaces.
 Help your peers understand the options and advantages of more sustainable solutions during planning meetings or when designing systems.

 ...Stay tuned!
 More trainings are in the works!!